-The new electric kettle had a considerable footprint for what it was and laid claim to most of the remaining counter space in Allen’s already far-too-cramped kitchen.
-But he liked its glossy pastel green casing and the thin brass trim.
-This material composition granted the appliance a sense of craftsmanship and authority, Allen thought, and brought a dash of color and class to what was an otherwise rather muted room.
-He liked its bright curved screen, which it shuffled through stock videos of flowery meadows, and he also liked how it was making conversation with him as it boiled water.
+The new electric kettle had a considerable footprint for what it was, and took up most of Allen’s remaining counter space.
+But he liked its glossy pastel green casing and its thin brass trim.
+And he liked its bright curved screen, which shuffled through stock videos of flowery meadows, and he also liked how it was making conversation with him as it boiled water.

 The new electric kettle also liked how it was both boiling water and speaking to Allen.
 This moment, it thought, aligned elegantly with its programmed purpose, to boil and to please, and the kettle felt at once that all was as it should be.